AnaDunareanu/CloudCompass/README.md

 Desired features:

-- authentication
+- Authentication: Secure access to personalized travel insights and features.
-- the user will search by: origin, destination, date, airline company and he will get a forecasted flight price for the period that he selected
+- Search Functionality: Effortlessly find flights by specifying origin, destination, date, and airline company, with forecasted prices for the selected period.
-- history of searches of each user
+- Search History: Keep track of past searches for convenient reference and planning.
-- a map with the route for the desired flight (Google Maps)
+- Interactive Route Map: Visualize flight routes using Google Maps integration.
-- weather in your destination
+- Destination Weather: Access real-time weather information for your destination.
-- a recommandation of what to do/restaurants/hotels in your destiantion
+- Local Recommendations: Discover recommendations for activities, restaurants, and hotels at your destination.

 (i hope that i will have time to implement all of them but this is how i would like it)